 - Teeth grinding

-- Increased appetite often leading to weight gain
+- Increased appetite

 - Suicidal ideation or thoughts of self-harm

 The more meth you use and the longer you use it for, the harder it is to recover.
 In fact, it can take as much as two years to fully recover from meth addiction.
 This is especially true if your meth use has caused long-term damage to your organs.

 The sooner you stop using, the sooner you can begin to heal.

 If you’re ready to get help, the first step is to check with your insurance company to see what type of care they’ll cover.
 This is a vital step.

-Partial Hospitalization and Intensive Outpatient Treatment
+Partial Hospitalization (PHP) and Intensive Outpatient Care (IOP)

-This type of treatment is a bit like a hybrid of inpatient and outpatient treatment.
-The patient spends their work week at a treatment center to focus on healing.
+This type of treatment is more or less a hybrid of inpatient and outpatient care.
+Patients spend their work week at a treatment center to focus on healing.
 Then, on the weekends, they get to be at home with their families.

-Get Help Today
+Get Help for Meth Addiction Today